eafunk/audiorack/README.txt

 beyond the scope of this document, but it is recomended you place .pem (key file) and .crt (cert file) files in the .audiorack directory in the user account the GUI server is running in, and set the paths in this configuration accordingly.
+Note that the path to these certifigate files is the full path, from the root directory.
 NOTE: that webmidi for client control surface use and WebRTC for live remotes require secure https to be configured with valid or selfsigned certificates.